 The main objective of this manuscript aligns with the above remarks.
 Specifically, we review the literature background and provide a set of useful guidelines intended for researchers to avoid common mistakes in experiments with bio-inspired meta-heuristics.
 Those bad practices could eventually generate doubts about the fairness of the comparisons reported therein.
 Our methodological approach is pragmatic, mainly aimed at making it easier for new researchers entering this area to prepare an experimental section under high quality standards.
 We start our study by exploring current approaches for algorithms' analysis.
 We pay special attention to bad practices, identified not only in this work but also in previous literature.
 All this information can be found in Section \ref{sec:analysis}.

 Then, we propose 4 guidelines that authors introducing a new algorithmic proposal should take into account to boost their chances to get their work embraced by the community.
-In particular, these guidelines focus on the (1) selection of benchmarks; (2) validation of the results; (3) components analysis and parameter tuning of the proposal; and, finally, (4) discussion of why a newly proposed algorithm is useful.
-We provide a brief motivation for each of them in the following paragraphs, whereas Sections \ref{sec:guideline1}--\ref{sec:guideline4} present detailed methodological guidelines for the elaboration of successful proposals: \begin{itemize}[leftmargin=*] \item \textbf{Guideline \#1: Benchmarks.} Sometimes the benchmark is a real-world problem.
+We provide a brief motivation for each of them in the following paragraphs, whereas Sections \ref{sec:guideline1}--\ref{sec:guideline4} present detailed methodological guidelines for the elaboration of successful proposals:

+\begin{itemize}[leftmargin=*] \item \textbf{Guideline \#1: Benchmarks.} Sometimes the benchmark is a real-world problem.
 In these cases, the benchmark gauges how the proposed algorithm tackles the problem at hand.
 By contrast, in other cases the proposal is compared against other reference algorithms by using a benchmark specially designed to test their performance.